-As part of the Care Quality Commission (CQC) registration, every GP practice should have an incident policy/procedure in place in the event of an incident, including near misses and serious incidents (SIs), that take place at the practice.
-Do not confuse with the Quality Alert System, which is for GPs to report service-quality issues to the CCG.
+As part of the Care Quality Commission (CQC) registration, every GP practice should have an incident policy/procedure in place in the event of an incident, including near-misses and serious incidents (SIs), which take place at the practice.

-It is a requirement of CQC registration that GP practices report all events that indicate, or may indicate, risks to compliance with registration requirements, or that may require changes to practice information on the CQC register.
-For more on the CQC's essential standards of quality and safety (2010) see the website.
+It is a requirement of CQC registration that GP practices report all events that indicate, or may indicate, risks to compliance with registration requirements or that may require changes to practice information on the CQC register.
+For more on the CQC's essential standards of quality and safety, see the CQC website.

 The Central Alerting System (CAS) is an online cascading system for issuing patient safety alerts, important public health messages and other safety-critical information and guidance to the NHS and others, including independent providers of health and social care.
 Providers can register to receive these alerts through the MHRA website.

 Medicines and Healthcare products Regulatory Agency (MHRA)